-The contingencies proposed to be studied in the UFLS screening studies are outlined in Table 10 and are consistent with those considered in previous UFLS reviews.
-The proposed multiple contingency events cover a range of contingency sizes and inertia combinations based on existing generation as well as the loss of potential future REZ generation across the NEM.
-Separation events are also proposed to be considered as part of these screening studies.
+The contingencies being assessed in the UFLS screening studies are outlined in Table 9 and are consistent with those considered in previous UFLS reviews.
+The multiple contingency events cover a range of contingency sizes and inertia combinations based on existing generation as well as the loss of potential future REZ generation across the NEM.
+Separation events will also be considered as part of these screening studies.